-The Associate Vice Chancellor for International Education and Development maintains a written the plan of action needs to be modified, he/she informs the Associate Vice Chancellor for International Education and Development, who in turn, makes recommendations to the App State log of all events, and he/she will write a final report after the crisis ends.
-The Associate Vice Chancellor for International Education and Development or a designee briefs the program leader concerning the plan of action developed by the App State International Crisis Response Team.
-The Associate Vice Chancellor for International Education and Development or a designee and the program leader work together to determine an appropriate course of action and means of disseminating information to program participants.
-If the program leader believes that

-International Crisis Response Team.
+The Assistant vice Provost for International Programs maintains a written log of all events, and he/she will write a final report after the crisis ends.
+The Assistant Vice Provost for International Programs or a designee briefs the program leader concerning the plan of action developed by the App State International Crisis Response Team.
+The together to determine an appropriate course of action and means of disseminating information to program participants.
+If the program leader believes that the plan of action needs to be modified, he/she informs the Assistant Vice Provost for International Programs, who in turn, makes recommendations to the App State International Crisis Response Team.
 Utilize available resources to carry out the plan of action decided upon in conjunction with the App State International Crisis Response Team.
 Once the crisis has ended, the App State International Crisis Response Team works with the program leader to assess the impact of the event and provide any follow-up that may be needed.
-E. Death of a Program Participant or University Personnel accide leader of a program participant or university personnel may result from various causes such as a fatal ent or illness, suicide, or homicide.
+E. Death of a Program Participant or University Personnel accide leader of a program participant or university personnel may result from various causes such as a fatal nt or illness, suicide, or homicide.
 In the event of the death of a program participant, the program or host institution representative should follow the checklist below, as appropriate in the astances: Verify the identity of the participant or university personnel and gather as much information about the circumstances surrounding the death as possible.
 The program leader or host institution representative should begin a written log and update the log as the crisis progresses.
-Contact the appropriate staff in the Office of International Education and Development and the U.S. Embassy or Consulate as soon as is appropriate and brief them on the death of a program participant (see Emergency Contact Numbers on page 17).
-The Office of International Education and Development staff immediately travels to the program site to take care of the other students and to address their needs.
+Contact the appropriate staff in OIP and the U.S. Embassy or Consulate as soon as is appropriate and brief them on the death of a program participant (see Emergency Contact Numbers).
+OIP staff immediately travels to the program site to take care of the other students and to address their needs.
 If necessary and appropriate, App State may send a team of professionals to the host country to provide the necessary support to program participants.
 App State's Dean of Students notifies the participant's designated emergency contact responding to non-medical questions and referring medical questions to the host country medical authorities, and offers other appropriate support.
-The Office of International Education and Development staff works with GeoBlue and/or host institution representatives in assisting the family with logistical arrangements (e,g., transportation arrangements, accommodations, and arranging for a meeting with the physicians).
-The Associate Vice Chancellor for International Education and Development or Dean of Students activates the App State International Crisis Response Team to coordinate a plan for dealing with the situation.
+OIP staff works with GeoBlue and/or host institution representatives in assisting the family with logistical arrangements (e,g., transportation arrangements, accommodations, and arranging for a meeting with the physicians).
+The Assistant Vice Provost for International Programs or Dean of Students activates the App State International Crisis Response Team to coordinate a plan for dealing with the situation.
 The Team constructs a network to offer appropriate support to all involved parties, such as close friends, roommates or housemates, the host family, other App State program participants, and the person directly involved in discovering the death.
-Once the network is in place, the program leader or host institution representative can work with OIED to inform the participant's roommate(s) or housemates and close friends, as well as other App State study abroad program participants.
+Once the network is in place, the program leader or host institution representative can work with OIP to inform the participant's roommate(s) or housemates and close friends, as well as other App State study abroad program participants.